Baalakay/development-multi-workspace-devcontainer-config/README.md

 >
 > **IMPORTANT:**
 > This repository is intended to be **symlinked** into each code/project folder as a shared `.devcontainer` folder. **Do not add any project-specific code, onboarding, or workflow details into the folder that contains this .devcontainer folder**
-> - This repo is for global devcontainer configuration only.
+> - This repo (and the local folder you clone it to) is for global devcontainer configuration only.
 > - All project-specific onboarding, code, and workflow documentation should be maintained in the individual project repository/folder.
 > - This ensures a single source of truth for devcontainer setup across all projects, while keeping project code and logic separate.